opengauss-mirror/website/content/en/security/_index.md

 #### 3.3 Vulnerability Disclosure

-For the security of openGauss users, the openGauss community will not discuss, confirm, or disclose the security issues of an openGauss product until the vulnerability is investigated and resolved and the security announcement is issued.
-After a security vulnerability is resolved, the openGauss community will release a security announcement, with information including the technical details, CVE identifier, CVSS security score, and severity level of the vulnerability, as well as the affected and fixed versions.
+For the security of openGauss users, the openGauss community will not discuss, confirm, or disclose the security issues of an openGauss product, and will strictly restrict the transmission of vulnerability information within vulnerability handling personnel, until the vulnerability is investigated and resolved and the security announcement is issued.
+In this process, the vulnerability reporter is also required to keep the vulnerability confidential.
+After the security vulnerability is resolved, the openGauss community will release a security announcement, with information including the technical details, CVE identifier, CVSS security score, and severity level of the vulnerability, as well as the affected and fixed versions.
 You can subscribe to security announcements of the openGauss community on the [securityannounce](https://mailweb.opengauss.org/postorius/lists/securityannounce.opengauss.org/).